 There is also CustomGPT.ai, which is a separate company from OpenAI — not affiliated.
 Their product is a managed RAG system with a business-oriented interface, API access, and enterprise features.

 CustomGPT.ai Standard is $99/month monthly ($89/month annual).
-That is 5x the price of saavos Starter and 3x the price of Chatbase Hobby.
+That is 5x the price of saavos Solo and 3x the price of Chatbase Hobby.
 For indie SaaS founders at $0-$1k MRR, there is no pricing tier in the CustomGPT.ai ladder that is competitive with the $19-$39 embedded chatbot market.
 The product is positioned at teams that need multi-user access, compliance features, and higher document limits — not at solo founders who need a widget on their site.

 Pricing confirmed: customgpt.ai/pricing, 2026-05-19.